kymb0/kymb0.github.io/_posts/####2023-01-21-IAM-attacking-AWS.md

 ![chillin_on_a_cloud](/assets/images/AWS_1/chillin_on_cloud.jpg)

-After identifying a knowledge gap in pentesting AWS, I decided to spin up and attack [AWSGoat](https://github.com/ine-labs/AWSGoat) which is an intentionally vulnerable AWS lab environment with multiple paths to privilege escalation.
+After identifying a knowledge gap in pentesting AWS (and cloud in general), I decided to spin up and attack [AWSGoat](https://github.com/ine-labs/AWSGoat) which is an intentionally vulnerable AWS lab environment with multiple paths to privilege escalation.

-I learnt a ton about IAM and how to attack it and, more importantly, had an absolute blast.
+I learnt a ton about IAM and how to attack it and, more importantly, had an absolute blast. so much in fact, that I have decided to make this a 3-part series to include [AzureGoat](https://github.com/ine-labs/AzureGoat) and [GCPGoat](https://github.com/ine-labs/GCPGoat)

-Enough chit-chat, leeeeet's jump riiiggghhht into AWS!

 ## Discovering the Application